cashsun/rehearse/README.md

                 // e.g. css/bootstrap.css etc, they should be direct children of appPath

     appPath: path.join(__dirname, 'example'), //absolute path of client folder, mandatory if statics is not empty
-    port: 9001,  //port of the rehearse server
+    port: 9001,  //port of the rehearse server, please pay attention that the page you should visit should be browser-synced one,
+                //usually localhost:3000 (shown in console)

     open: true //auto open browser on start?
 };